Sumo Logic ahead of the packRead article

-With so many overlapping and self-serving definitions of XDR (Extended Detection and Response), we thought we would provide a perspective from some of us on the front lines of trying to embrace technology innovation while filtering vendor marketing noise.
+With so many overlapping and self-serving definitions of XDR (Extended Detection and Response), embracing the innovations in technology first require that we parse the alphabet soup.
 We agree with several industry analysts covering the space that XDR is a vendor push with no real customer demand, but the problem spaces within XDR are of significant customer interest.

-Open ecosystem which connects EDR, SIEM, SOAR, UEBA, Network Traffic Analysis (NTA) that does better out-of-the-box detection and response - no, integrations across these categories already exist with SIEM as a central hub and the assertion that somehow XDR has “deeper integration” across the breadth of the ecosystem lacks evidence.
+Is it an open ecosystem that connects EDR, SIEM, SOAR, UEBA, and NTA that does better out-of-the-box detection and response?
+Who knows?
+Although integrations across these categories already exist with SIEM as a central hub, how can an organization know that their XDR truly has “deeper integrations” and how would they even measure what “better detection” is?

-Combined single product/solution Next-Gen SIEM/SOAR + Next-Gen EDR that does better out-of-the-box detection and response - not for a long time, both spaces are immensely complex and fundamentally centered on different data sets (endpoint telemetry vs. logs/events) even though they address the same aggregate value proposition.
+Does it combine single product/solution next-gen SIEM/SOAR and next-gen EDR to do better out-of-the-box detection and response?
+Not yet!
+Both spaces are immensely complex and fundamentally centered on different data sets (endpoint telemetry vs. logs/events), even though they address the same aggregate value proposition.

-Next-Gen EDR extended into the edges of the SIEM/SOAR space by addressing a subset of SIEM/SOAR use cases that may meet the initial needs of SecOps teams early in their maturity development (e.g. adds incident response to EDR, direct integration to email and cloud workload protection context, etc.) - yes, closest to the pin parse of the noisy claim clutter.
+Is it next-gen EDR extended into the edges of the SIEM/SOAR space by addressing a subset of SIEM/SOAR use cases that may meet the initial needs of SecOps teams early in their maturity development (e.g. adds incident response to EDR, direct integration to email and cloud workload protection context, etc.)?
+Yes!
+This is probably the closest definition we’ve seen that we can agree with.

-It’s easy to see why so many disagree given the obvious self-interest of all of the parties.
-Also, in smaller shops the definitions and overlap get muddier, especially when customers are just at the decision point on adding SIEM or Managed Detection and Response (MDR) and/or Managed Security Service Provider (MSSP) equivalent.
+It’s easy to see why so many disagree, given the obvious self-interest of all parties.
+Also, in smaller shops, the definitions and overlap get muddier, especially when customers are just at the decision point on adding SIEM or Managed Detection and Response (MDR) and/or Managed Security Service Provider (MSSP) equivalent.

-In most current defenses EDR serves as a feeder network of “mini-SIEMs” which develop alerts based on endpoint telemetry, prioritize them, and send them to SIEMs which then add additional context, apply analytics and rule logic, and then further enrich the highest priority alerts for investigation.
-The net of this workflow is a two-stage distillation process which improves signal to noise compared to having an EDR alone.
+In most current defenses, EDR serves as a feeder network of “mini-SIEMs” which develop alerts based on endpoint telemetry, prioritize them, and send them to SIEMs which then add additional context, apply analytics and rule logic, and then further enrich the highest priority alerts for investigation.
+The net of this workflow is a two-stage distillation process that improves signal-to-noise compared to having an EDR alone.

 XDR expands the role of the endpoint from a use case standpoint with additional detection context and automated remediation/response, creating overlap around some use cases of SIEM/SOAR; however, customers need the best of both systems to cover the entire use case landscape: